geoffreylitt/todomvc-vis/README.md

 This is particularly true for interactive systems, where you can play with a UI and get a sense for what happens as you provide different inputs.

-Many research projects have explored ideas in this area:
+Many research projects have explored ideas in this area— both to help novices learn to program, and to help proficient programmers understand and debug their code.

 [Learnable Programming](http://worrydream.com/LearnableProgramming/) by Bret Victor, which identified runtime data visualization as a key component of making programs understandable, and inspired much of the subsequent work in this area: